 The Intel Compute Stick is the smallest windows computer ever to be launched in the market.
-Just about the size of a USB pen drive intel computer promises to be fully power packed computer.
-Despite its deceptive small size, simply plug it into HDMI monitor or your high definition TV and you have a Windows computer running on it.
+Just about the size of a USB pen drive intel computer promises to be a fully power-packed computer.
+Despite its deceptively small size, simply plug it into an HDMI monitor or your high-definition TV and you have a Windows computer running on it.

 Intel Compute Stick

 The specifications are similar to any average powered computer.
-It is powered by Intel Atom Quad-Core processor and has 2GB soldered single-channel DDR3L RAM.
-It has a limited 32GB Flash storage, but has a Micro SD card slot for expanding it with additional storage.
+It is powered by an Intel Atom Quad-Core processor and has 2GB soldered single-channel DDR3L RAM.
+It has a limited 32GB Flash storage but has a Micro SD card slot for expanding it with additional storage.

-You may Buy Intel Compute Stick Windowsfrom Amazon.com at $151.
+You may Buy Intel Compute Stick Windows from Amazon.com for $151.
 It is selling right now on Flipkart for Rs 9999 as well.

 Rise of Computers-on-Sticks

 A new change is happening which will radically change the PC market.
 Windows is moving to the stick size and the days of the bulky desktop are soon going to be over.
-Who thought the computer can now can be put in your pocket!
+Who thought the computer can now be put in your pocket?